Dynamical Similarity in Multisymplectic Field Theory: Example I: N Real Scalar Fields

 \section{Example I: N Real Scalar Fields}

-As an illustration of the formalism we have developed thus far, let us consider the example of $N$ non-interacting real scalar fields $\phi^a$ (with $a=1,\,\cdots, N$) moving in some curved, $d$-dimensional spacetime $M$, equipped with a Lorentzian metric $g_{\mu\nu}$ of signature\footnote{Our use of the mostly-minus convention is primarily so that we may retain a positive kinetic term; when studying General Relativity, we shall revert to the more customary $(-,+,+,\cdots)$ signature.} $(+ , - , -,\cdots)$.
-Whilst we allow for a background different from Minkowski spacetime, we shall impose that the metric be non-variational, and thus parametric in nature.
-In accordance with the discussion of the previous section, this requires us to make the replacements
+As an illustration of the formalism we have developed, we consider an example of $N$ non-interacting real scalar fields $\phi^a$ (with $a=1,\,\cdots, N$) moving in a curved, $d$-dimensional spacetime $M$, equipped with a Lorentzian metric $g_{\mu\nu}$ of signature $(+ , - , -,\cdots\,)$, taken to be parametric in nature.
+In accordance with the discussion above, this requires us to make the replacements